U.S. lawmakers seek to tighten ban on forced-labor goods from China's Xinjiang

 Its introduction is likely to anger China, months after Beijing and the administration of U.S. President Donald Trump reached an agreement to ease a damaging trade war.

-The lawmakers announced the move as the CECC released a report saying that forced labor inside and outside of internment camps was part of “systematic repression” of minority groups in the Xinjiang Uighur Autonomous Region (XUAR).
+The CECC has released a report saying forced labor inside and outside of internment camps was part of “systematic repression” of minority groups in China’s Xinjiang Uighur Autonomous Region.

-The report, compiled by CECC staff and citing reports in the Wall Street Journal, New York Times and other Western media, listed major multinational firms suspected of “directly employing forced labor or sourcing from suppliers that are suspected of using forced labor.”
+The report, compiled by CECC staff and citing reports in the Wall Street Journal, New York Times and other Western media, listed major multinational firms, which are named in the bill and suspected of “directly employing forced labor or sourcing from suppliers that are suspected of using forced labor.”

-It said they included sportswear firms Adidas (ADSGn.DE) and Nike (NKE.N), U.S. wholesaler Costco (COST.O), high-street fashion retailers Calvin Klein (PVH.N), Esprit (0330.HK), H&M, Patagonia and Tommy Hilfiger [APARTM.UL], as well as the Coca-Cola Company (KO.N), and the Campbell Soup Company (CPB.N).
+It said they included sportswear firms Adidas and Nike, U.S. wholesaler Costco, high-street fashion retailers Calvin Klein, Esprit, H&M, Patagonia and Tommy Hilfiger [APARTM.UL], as well as the Coca-Cola Company, and the Campbell Soup Company.

+A statement from Coca-Cola said the firm prohibits the use of all forced labor by any company that directly supplies or provides services to its business.
+It said a facility belonging to Chinese firm COFCO Tunhe, which supplies sugar to Coca-Cola, “passed an internal audit which covers these issues.”

+In a statement on its website, Nike said it does not directly source products from Xinjiang and has a code of conduct forbidding use of forced labor.
+It said it was evaluating its suppliers’ compliance with this.

 The CECC said it had observed credible reports that products made at least in part with forced labor in Xinjiang included textiles, cell phones, food products, shoes, tea and handicrafts.